PiotrHernik/BasketSpliter/README.md

 	<version>1.0.0</version>
 	</dependency>

 ### **If it's a regular Java application, not a Maven project:**

-• Compile your Java code along with the basket_splitter.jar:
+• Compile your Java code along with the basket_splitter.jar and run it:

 	javac -cp <path_to_jar> Your_App.java
-• Run your application:

 	java -cp <path_to_jar> Your_App.java

 That's it.
-To use this library, create a BasketSpliter class, and then use the split(List<String> clientBasket) method, which will return a map with the optimal split.
+If you havn't a config file you will find an example file in via: src/test/resources.

 ------------